a-bakos/books-courses/README.md

 - Mark Myers - A Smarter Way to Learn JavaScript
 - Larry Ullman - PHP and MySQL for Dynamic Web Sites (Fourth Edition) [Peachpit Press]
 - Larry Ullman - PHP Advanced And Object-Oriented Programming [Peachpit Press]
-- Nicholas Bate - You, only better [Capstone]

 ### Yet to be read: